creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-05-09-tutorial-score-based-models.md

 Such models each have their specific limitations.
 Likelihood-based models either have strong restrictions on the model architecture to make sure the normalizing constant of the distribution is tractable and VAEs rely on a substitutes of the likelihood the training.
 GANs have been historically the state-of-the-art of deep learning generative models in terms of visual quality but they do not allow density estimation and rely on adversarial learning, which is known to be particularly unstable.

-In 2019, Yang Song and its collegues proposed a paradigm for image generation based on the **score function**.
-Instead of trying to explicitly learn a density function, it aims to represent a data distribution by learning the *gradient of the log probability function* .
+In 2019 [^1] [^2], Yang Song proposed a paradigm for image generation based on the **score function**.
+Instead of trying to explicitly learn a density function, it aims to represent a data distribution by learning the *gradient of the logarithm of the probability function* .

->Autoencoders can thus be seen as a generalization of the dimensionality reduction PCA formalism by evolving more complex operations defined through $$\mathbf{e}$$ and $$\mathbf{d}$$ networks.

 &nbsp;

 ### **Score-based models**